 On Board Activities

-Students will use a trawl net to collect live marine specimens.
+Trawl Net Specimen Collection – Students will use a trawl net to collect live marine specimens.
 A handful of student volunteers help deploy the net and everyone on board helps to pull it up.
 What better way to learn about hard manual labor than to actually be forced into it, right?
-Once “the catch” is on board, it is sorted and the students will get an interesting lesson about each of the specimens.
+Once “the catch” is on board, it is sorted and the students will learn interesting facts about each of the specimens.
 A variety of crustaceans, mollusks, echinoderms, fish, and algae are always a likely catch.
 This is one of the highlights of the trip.

-You’ll be amazed by what you see in one drop of water.
-Our instructors will use microscopes and video equipment to introduce your group to the amazing world of Plankton inside our “Plankton Lab”.
+Plankton Studies – You will be amazed by what you see in one drop of water!
+After towing a plankton net, our instructors will use microscopes and HD video equipment to introduce your group to the amazing world of Plankton inside our “Plankton Lab”.
 Students will get a brief overview from instructors then divide into smaller groups to view and identify planktonic organisms.

-Although these amazing creatures have been around for a long time, they are certainly today’s hot topic.
+Horseshoe Crabs – The Delaware Bay has a higher concentration of horseshoe crabs than anywhere else on planet earth.
 Students will be enlightened to the importance of these amazing “living fossils” while learning about their adaptations, anatomy, life cycles, and more.

 We will be using a boat named The Captain John which is owned and operated by CJFC, LLC, a fully insured charter boat company.
 The vessel is U.S. Coast guard inspected and certified and is extremely safe with ample seating, shelter, and two small bathrooms.